 - An extract issued by the Registry Service (or other documents issued by the predecessors of the Registry Service).
 The extract should confirm the right of use, lease or ownership (as the case may be) of the leased property. - 2.
-A technical passport which contains information about the

-- technical parameters of the immovable property. - 3.
+A technical passport which contains information about the technical parameters of the immovable property. - 3.
 The so-called "Form No.1," confirming that the property is not encumbered.
-This document can be obtained from the Registry Service.
+This document can be obtained from the Registry Service or requested to be checked at the notary office before the notarization of the relevant agreement.

-The foregoing documents would also routinely be requested for inspection by a notary engaged to notarize a lease agreement.
+4. The foregoing documents would also routinely be requested for inspection by a notary engaged to notarize a lease agreement.